shivasankarikannan/SimpleSearch/README.md

 # SimpleSearch
 This repository contains a simple direct match based search system.
 The entire implemetation is in python.
-Requirement:
-Python > 3.5
+Requirement: Python > 3.5
-No extra packages needed to be installed
+No extra packages needed to be installed.
 Installation instructions:
 1. Clone this git repo or download it as zip
 2. Unzip the folder if downloaded as zip